 The work on the satellite began in 2015 and was supported by the Japanese 'Birds project' with the Japan Aerospace Exploration Agency (JAXA) providing most of the resources for the two year project.
 The Birds project (short for the Joint Global Multi-Nation Birds Project) is an initiative led by the Kyushu Institute of Technology, Japan.
 The aim of the project is to assist non-space faring developing nations in kick-starting their own space programmes.
 A group of students in each of the participating countries – Ghana, Nigeria, Mongolia and Bangladesh in the project's first phase – were taught the skills and knowledge necessary to carry out indigenous space technology projects, from mission planning to the design, operation and disposal of satellites.

 Ghana's journey to a space technology revolution hasn't been without hiccups though.
-Earlier this year newspapers reported that Ghana was en route to becoming the first country in Africa to build a spaceship launchpad – an important step towards true independence in space exploration.
+Earlier this year newspapers reported that Ghana was en route to becoming the first African space program to build a spaceship launchpad – an important step towards true independence in space exploration.
 Construction was to begin this year in Accra in partnership with the KESHE Foundation International.
 However, the Ghana Atomic Energy Commission (GAEG) decided to pull out of the preliminary agreement because of a lack of scientific proof supporting the theories of Mr. Mehran Keshe, the owner of the Keshe Foundation.

 One of the intended applications of GhanaSat-1 is to monitor illegal mining, which is a major issue in the country.
 The plan is also to provide practical information, such as accurate weather forecasts for the agricultural sector that employs nearly 50 percent of Ghana's population.